-- Just knowing that a piece of land is his cannot help much – proper documentation is needed to assert a claim.
+- Just knowing that a piece of land belongs to him, cannot help much – proper documentation is needed to assert a claim.

-- There are rules that determine the manner in which all the assets of the deceased are passed on to the heirs.
+- Some rules determine the manner in which all the assets of the deceased are passed on to the heirs.